saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 Historically, most end-to-end testing consisted of various components such as [Selenium](https://www.selenium.dev/documentation/en/), <code>[mocha-chai](https://www.codecademy.com/articles/bapi-testing-intro#:~:text=Mocha%20and%20Chai%20are%20two,results%20to%20the%20terminal%20window.)</code> (test assertion frameworks), and other tools that are necessary to run, automate, and debug tests.
 Users would create a remote session to test a web application.
 With Sauce Labs Testrunner Toolkit and Cypress, you have an all-in-one test framework, runner, and assertion platform that doesn’t require the client to send commands and wait for a response in order to run.

-In other words, Testrunner Toolkit with Cypress provides a powerful [White Box testing](https://en.wikipedia.org/wiki/White-box_testing) tool that doesn’t require downloading and installing several tools and libraries
+In other words, Testrunner Toolkit with Cypress provides a powerful [clear-box testing](https://en.wikipedia.org/wiki/White-box_testing) tool that doesn’t require downloading and installing several tools and libraries:

 <img src="assets/TRT1.02B.png" alt="TestRunner Toolkit setup" width="600"/>